ReactionMechanismGenerator/RMG-Py/documentation/source/theory/rmg/enlarger.rst

 .. _filterReactionsTheory:

-Filtering Reactions within the Flux-based Algorithm
+Filtering Reactions within the Rate-based Algorithm
 ---------------------------------------------------

 Filtering reactions in the react step in the flux-based algorithm attempts to speed up model generation by attacking the pain point.
 RMG has trouble